-Parents/caregivers are key partners in preventing and identifying sex trafficking.
-Parent/caregiver voices are imperative to the review and development of this protocol and implementation of education and awareness activities.
+Parents and caregivers are key partners in preventing and identifying sex trafficking.
+Parent, and caregiver voices are imperative to the review and development of this protocol and implementation of education and awareness activities.

-Parents/caregivers are key partners in preventing children and youth from becoming vulnerable to sex trafficking and will also help inform development, implementation and review of anti-sex trafficking protocols.
+Parents and caregivers are key partners in preventing children and youth from becoming vulnerable to sex trafficking and will also help inform development, implementation and review of anti-sex trafficking protocols.

-Grand Erie acknowledges that care must be given when reaching out to parents, families and caregivers to ensure they are safe adults prior to engaging with them on matters regarding students.
-Outreach to Indigenous parents/caregivers, as well as outreach to Black and racialized parents/caregivers, will be trauma-informed and culturally appropriate, recognizing historic and systemic barriers that may impact their participation.
-Every effort will also be made to reduce cultural and/or linguistic barriers when reaching out to parents/caregivers about this protocol.
-In addition, Grand Erie District School Board will ensure that information, support and communications are available to non-English speaking caregivers.
+The Board acknowledges that care must be given when reaching out to parents, families and caregivers to ensure they are safe adults prior to engaging with them on matters regarding students.
+Outreach to Indigenous parents and guardians, as well as outreach to Black and racialized parents and guardians, will be trauma-informed and culturally appropriate, recognizing historic and systemic barriers that may impact their participation.
+Every effort will also be made to reduce cultural and/or linguistic barriers when reaching out to parents, guardians, and caregivers about this protocol.
+In addition, Grand Erie will ensure that information, support and communications are available to non-English speaking caregivers.